Bkaur12/GMRT-tutorials/docs/source/beforeyoubegin.rst

 ---------------------

-The interferometric (continuum/spectral line) data from GMRT can be analysed using NRAO's Common Astronomy Software Applications (CASA) or Astronomical Image Processing System (AIPS).
+The interferometric (continuum/spectral line) data from GMRT can be analysed using NRAO's Common Astronomy Software Applications (`CASA`_) or Astronomical Image Processing System (`AIPS`_).
 We will focus on the analysis using CASA in these tutorials.

 CASA
 ~~~~~

-You need to install the latest version of CASA.
-You can find the instructions to do so
-over **here**.
-It is important to read the **CASA documentation** in order to understand the details of
-the CASA tasks and the overall functioning of CASA.
+You need to download and install CASA.
+It is important to read the `CASA documentation<https://casadocs.readthedocs.io/en/stable/api/casatasks.html>`_ in order to understand the details of the CASA tasks and the overall functioning of CASA.
 It will be useful to get familiar with the **usage of CASA** at the ipython prompt before
 starting the tutorials.
 The specific CASA version in which the tutorial was prepared is provided at the beginning